 Thank you for your patience.

-A cornerstone of Mayfair Village since the early part of the 19th century, the Connaught has evolved into a sumptuous hotel whose English charm, discreet ambiance and understated glamour remain unchanged.
-They are what have made the Connaught an exceptional choice for the most discerning guest.
+At the hub of Mayfair Village since the early part of the 19th century, the Connaught has evolved into a hotel where heritage meets the ultimate modernity, whose English charm and refined elegance remain unchanged have made the Connaught an exceptional choice for the most discerning guest.

 The Prince of Saxe-Coburg Hotel is opened as an offshoot of Grillon’s Hotel – formed of two houses owned by the Duke of Westminster.
 For convenience, it is known as The Coburg.